 My career to date has alternated between service and academic microbiology in the UK, Nigeria and Vietnam.
-My current post, research leader at the Quadram Institute is focussed on translational research on Microbes in the Food Chain.
+My current post, group leader at the Quadram Institute is focused on translational research on Microbes in the Food Chain.

 I have a keen interest in the use of new technology in countries with developing economies.

 In the past I have: designed and delivered a teaching programme for public health and clinical microbiology in Nigeria; setup microbiology research in Vietnam; established and run a research group at the Welcome Trust Sanger Institute; and directed for three years the HPA’s Gastrointestinal Reference Laboratory at Colindale (now Public Health England’s GBRU).